Sesame Park: Sesame Park

 In 1996, the CBC decided to take on the job of producing different kinds of content for the series; specifically to have their own "street".
 Producer Shirley Greenfield and screenwriter Jill Golick decided to set the show in a park, rather than on an urban street.
 A new half-hour series entitled Sesame Park was born.
+The series premiered in September 1996.
+It joined the CBC Playground lineup on October 21, along with Wimzie's House.

+The show's animated sequences were created in Toronto, while live-action segments were shot in Regina, Vancouver, and Winnipeg.Sesame Park was cancelled in 2001 for undisclosed reasons.

+Characters

-In addition to three or four segments set in the park, each episode also consisted of almost entirely Canadian segments with only occasional American ones, most commonly featuring Bert and Ernie.
-Added to the cast was a Muppet kitten named Chaos (who is similar to Elmo, serving the same role, and is named after Golick's own cat) and a human character named Ray.
-Many guests made appearances on the series, including Red Green, a Canadian situation-comedy character played by Steve Smith, and Eric Peterson as Old King Cole.
+Added to the cast were a Muppet kitten named Chaos (who is similar to Elmo, serving the same role, and is named after Golick's own cat), and a human character named Ray.
+Basil was now played by Bob Stutt.

-The series joined the CBC Playground lineup on October 21, along with Wimzie's House.